Information, Technology and Development (ICT4D) Study Group

 Another aim of this study group is to create a strong base for practice and research which should enable members of the group to become more research active.
 This would include stimulating, facilitating, and providing feedback on new research in the field.
 The hope is that this research would evolve to a level appropriate for the DSAI working paper series or presentation at the ICT4D stream of the DSAI annual conference.
 This should also allow us to enhance our responsiveness to research opportunities and funding calls that require stakeholder involvement beyond a single institution, individual, or project.

 The ICT4D study group is open to all members of DSA Ireland.
-If you are interested in joining the study group please contact the group convener PJ Wall at PJ.Wall@tcd.ie (Twitter: @pj_wall) with your name, institution/NGO affiliation, contact details and research/practice interests.
+If you are interested in joining the study group please contact the group convener PJ Wall via twitter: @pj_wall or to firstname.lastname@example.org with your name, institution/NGO affiliation, contact details and research/practice interests.

-P.J.
-Wall is a researcher and lecturer with the School of Computer Science in Trinity College Dublin.
-His research explores the wider implications of technological innovation in the Global South, with a specific focus on ethics and the adoption of mobile technologies in Africa.
-His current research is based in Sierra Leone where the ethical, social, cultural and political aspects associated with the implementation and use of mobile phones in healthcare are being examined.
+Dr. P.J.
+Wall is a Research Fellow and lecturer with both the ADAPT Center and the School of Religion in Trinity College Dublin.
+His research explores digital innovation in the Global South, with a specific focus on the ethical, social, cultural and political aspects associated with the implementation and use of mobile technologies for healthcare in Africa.

 P.J. has over 20 years’ experience teaching in a variety of third level institutions including TCD, the University of Manchester, Institute of Technology Carlow and the National College of Ireland.
-P.J. has worked with a variety of national and international organisations, governmental bodies and NGO’s where he has gained extensive in-country development experience in a variety of countries including Sierra Leone, India, Nepal, Kenya, Tanzania and Guyana.
-P.J. has recently submitted his PhD to the School of Computer Science in TCD, and in addition holds a Master’s Degree from the UCD Michael Smurfit Graduate School of Business, and a Batchelor’s degree in Accounting from the Institute of Public Administration (UCD).
+P.J. has also worked with a variety of national and international development organisations, governmental bodies and NGO’s where he has gained extensive in-country development experience in a variety of countries including Sierra Leone, India, Nepal, Kenya, Tanzania and Guyana.
+P.J. holds a PhD from the School of Computer Science in TCD, a Master’s Degree from the UCD Michael Smurfit Graduate School of Business, and a Batchelor’s degree in Accounting from the Institute of Public Administration (UCD).